pranigopu/pranigopu.github.io/docs/philosophy/epistemology/rationality-in-practice.md

 **NOTE**: _In contemplative or reflective contexts, the purpose is to expand our thinking beyond regular considerations, which means in such contexts, what would be non-essential in other contexts may not be non-essential in these._

-### Integrating the above principles into broader principles
+### Integrating the above principles into a broader principle
 Speaking on a personal basis, each of the above principles I have outlined have taken my approach to rationality from near-paralysing overthinking and compulsiveness (in thought and action) to an alert yet sustainable and life-affirming focus on reality.
 However, I realised that there is another key principle that ties the above principles and adds an important level of clarity about the means to achieve efficiency in thought without evasion.
 The principle is as follows:

 _The basis of rationality is your grasp of reality in the here and now, within your current relevant cognitive context._